isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

     to the lease file and ``on-fail`` is either ``stop-retry-exit`` (the default) or ``serve-retry-exit`` the server will exit immediately.
-If ``on-fail`` is ``serve-retry-continue`` the server will remain up, though the write errors will continue until the corrective is taken.
+If ``on-fail`` is ``serve-retry-continue`` the server will remain up, though the write errors will continue until corrective action is taken.
 Values other than zero for ``max-reconnect-tries`` and ``reconnect-wait-time`` are not supported by memfile.